 As a shop owner, there is nothing you lose if your woocommerce shop offers this type of discount.
 The most important benefit you get is retaining your customers and increasing your sales.

-b) When is it ideal to offer user-groups based discounts?
+b) When is it ideal to offer user-group-based discounts?

 Just like the airline scenario we mentioned above, it can also be used in this case.
 With the difference that ALL the members of that group will take advantage of it.

-You can use it to reward your most loyal customers during special occasions like Black Friday, Summer vacations, pre-school periods, Christmas, and any other time you dim fit.
+You can use it to reward your most loyal customers during special occasions like Black Friday, Summer vacations, pre-school periods, Christmas, and any other time you deem fit.

-c) How can you set up the user-groups based discounts on your woocommerce store?
+c) How can you set up the user groups based on discounts on your woocommerce store?

-There are three different ways of offering membership discounts, each of them will produce a result based on the goals you set.
-To discover more about these dynamic pricing strategy and how to set them up click here.
+There are three different ways of offering membership discounts, and each of them will produce a result based on the goals you set.
+To discover more about this dynamic pricing strategy and how to set them up click here.

-a) What are the pros and cons of discount for affiliates?
+a) What are the pros and cons of discounts for affiliates?